 Keep home from school until there has not been a loose bowel motion for 24 hours.
 Antibiotics may be needed to shorten the illness and reduce severity.
-How can I help prevent spread?

 Careful hand washing especially before handling food, after going to the toilet and after handling clothing or linen soiled with diarrhoea or vomit or cleaning surfaces.
 Children and adults should not swim for 2 weeks after the diarrhoea has stopped.